 Craving time in the sun against the backdrop of white sand beaches and crystalline waters?
 Consider a 7- or 10-night Caribbean cruise, where snorkeling and diving shore excursions are bound to introduce you to people with similar interests and a sense of adventure.

-If you’re a history buff, tour thousand-year-old churches in Italy or see the ancient ruins of Greece up close.
+Some of the best cruise destinations for history buffs are located in the Mediterranean, where you can tour thousand-year-old churches in Italy or see the ancient ruins of Greece up close.

 There is no shortage of options for cruisers who are traveling solo.

 Senior citizen cruises provide a worry-free vacation featuring world-class accommodations and a vacation experience tailored to their interests.
 Our cruises have onboard activities to suit everyone, from thrilling entertainment and live music to speakers series and guided meditations.

 On solo cruises for seniors, accessible staterooms and excursions for all types of mobility levels ensure our guests see as much of the world as they desire.

 Tips to Make New Friends During Your Solo Cruise

 Just because you’re cruising solo doesn’t mean you have to be alone.
 Here are a few ways to make friends—and memories—onboard.

 Get to Know the Crew During Your Solo Cruise

 We pride ourselves on having a friendly, engaging crew from all around the world.
 Many of our cruise passengers enjoy talking with them and learning about the area of the globe they’re from.